rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 Created bias grids for maxent using script *ArcticCulturalES_roadaccessmodel.r* Modelled the frequency of PPGIS data by proximity to road using a non-linear least-squares model, then predicted that to the distance_to_Road_norway.tif raster.

-value is predicted frequency of ppgis data
+value is predicted frequency of ppgis data  (0-3000)
+> BiasGrid_distancetoroad.tif
+> BiasGrid_distancetoroad_no_water.tif  #masked out sea & fjords
+> BiasGrid_distancetoroad_no_water.asc  #used in Maxent
+value is normalised predicted frequency between 0 & 1: 1=more sampled
 > BiasGrid_distancetoroad_normalised.tif
-value is normalised predicted frequency between 0 & 1
+> BiasGrid_distancetoroad_normalised_no_water.tif  #masked out sea & fjords

+###Background points
+for NS combined models: 10000 points drawn from whole of study region as defined by Norway_alpine.shp
+> backgroundpoints_wholeregion.csv
+for N only models: 10000 points drawn from region defined by North_municipalities_alpine.shp
+> backgroundpoints_north.csv
+for S only models: 10000 points drawn from region defined by South_municipalities.shp
-> BiasGrid_distancetoroad_normalised.tif
+> backgroundpoints_south.csv

 ###
 ***